NGdev2/Inception-of-things-42/p2/README.md

 vagrant ssh lduheronS
 ```

 ## Vagrantfile

 This Vagrantfile declares a **single-node K3s cluster**.
 It uses the same setup options as the `p1/Vagrantfile`, described in `p1/README.md`.

 ## Ingress

-Ingress is an API object that manages external access to the services in a cluster, typically HTTP.
+An Ingress is a Kubernetes resource that defines rules for accessing services within the cluster from the outside over HTTP or HTTPS.
+It acts as an entry point and manages external access to the applications running inside the Kubernetes cluster.

 # Resources